daormar/debasher/doc/design_doc_resident.md

 ext4): an append to the log takes 0.8 microseconds without `fsync`, 13 with an `fsync` every 100 appends and about 1050 with one after every append (roughly 950 messages per second); saving a checkpoint takes 39 microseconds without it and 1.9 ms with `fsync` of the file and of its directory.
-Hence it is left out for now, and the cheap first step is noted in Future work (point 7).
+Hence it is left out for now, and the cheap first step is noted in Future work.

 ### Obligations of module authors